 The exams will be kept anonymous during the grading.
 In preparation for the examination, it is expected that the student will meet with his/her advisor and members of the Examination Committee for guidance regarding the exam.
 After he/she has received the exam grade, the student may meet with the Committee in order to review the exam and receive feedback.
 The exam itself will not be released to the student.

-Essay topics based on the Graduate Reading List of the student's M.A. concentration (two hours): The student will choose two essay topics out of six provided.
+- Essay.
+Two hours.
+The student will choose two essay topics out of six provided.
 Students may develop the topics in either English or Spanish.

 *For Admission to Candidacy, it is the student's responsibility to complete and submit to the Graduate School, in compliance with the deadlines published by the Graduate School, the Application for Admission to Candidacy and the Application for Degree.
-A copy of these Applications must also be submitted to the Graduate Coordinator of the M.A. in Spanish and filed in the Department of Languages and Culture Studies.
+A copy of these applications must also be submitted to the Graduate Coordinator of the M.A. in Spanish and filed in the Department of Languages and Culture Studies.